 Leveraging Project Awards

-Since 1993, the U.S. Department of Energy's (DOE) Vehicle Technologies Office (VTO) has distributed more than $570 million in transportation project awards, which are competitively awarded and cost-shared.
-Clean Cities coalition-supported projects have historically leveraged almost 2:1 in matching funds and in-kind contributions from private and public sector partners.
+Since 1993, the U.S. Department of Energy's (DOE) Transportation Technologies Office (TTO) has distributed more than $570 million in transportation project awards, which are competitively awarded and cost-shared.
+Clean Cities and Communities coalition-supported projects have historically leveraged almost 2:1 in matching funds and in-kind contributions from private and public sector partners.

 Project Awards